-We will continue with our summary of the metabolic process using the Electron Transport Chain process magnified from the "Metabolism Summary" image.
-(Green numbers from summary correlate with green numbers on the image below.)
+We will continue on with our summary of the metabolic process using the Electron Transport Chain process magnified from the "Metabolism Summary" image from section 8.1.
+(Green numbers from summary correlate with green number on the image below.)

-Electron Transport Chain, from the "Big Picture" of Metabolism: Glycolysis, Citric Acid (Krebs) Cycle, Electron Transport Chain, Beta Oxidation and Lipolysis.

-Image created at BYU-Idaho by JS 2010
+Electron Transport Chain, from the "Big Picture" of Metabolism:Glycolysis, Citric Acid (Krebs) Cycle, Electron Transport Chain, Beta Oxidation and Lipolysis.Image created at BYU-Idaho by JS 2010

 11 NADH is carrying a proton and 2 high energy electrons that need to be "dropped off".
 FADH2 is also carrying high energy electrons and a couple of protons.
 These electron "carriers" are able to donate these electrons to an enzyme complex found in the inner mitochondrial membrane.
-Think of the "electron transport chain" as a bucket brigade.
+Think of the "electron transport chain" as being like a bucket brigade.
 A series of proteins pass 2 electrons from one to another.
-Sometimes when the electrons are passed, a little bit of the energy from the electrons is used to induce a conformational change in some of the protein structures.
+Sometimes when the electrons are passed, a little t of the energy from the electrons is used to induce a conformational change in some of the protein structures.
 This conformational change results in the transport of protons from the inside of the mitochondria to the intermembranous space (the space between the inner and outer mitochondrial membranes).
 Also, some of the energy released as the electrons move through the electron transport chain is given off as heat.
-NADH donates to the electrons to the electron transport chain at complex I and FADH2 donates electrons at complex II.
+NADH donates to the electrons to the electro transport chain at complex I and FADH2 donates electrons at complex II.
 There are more protons pumped from electrons moving down the transport chain from complex I than from complex II.
 For this reason, NADH yields more ATP ultimately than FADH2.
-Whether from NADH or FADH2, any donated electrons will move down the transport chain to the last electron acceptor and cannot go back to previous components of the chain.
+Whether from NADH or FADH2, any donated electrons will move down the transport chain the last protein acceptor and cannot go back to previous components of the chain.

 Oxygen accepts the electrons from the last protein complex (complex IV) of the chain.
-As oxygen accepts the electrons, the oxygen becomes reactive and capable of forming a covalent bond with two protons and water is formed (H_2O) .
-Oxygen is the final electron acceptor.
+As oxygen accepts the electron the oxygen becomes reactive and capable of forming a covalent bond with two protons and water is formed (H2O).
+If you have ever wondered what oxygen does and why it is so important to breathe into our bodies, now you know.
+Oxyge is the final electron acceptor.